 Practical implementation of safety technology

-Effective safety isn’t about layering on tech for tech’s sake.
-It’s about fitting the right tools into your reality: your processes, your people, your risks.
+Effective safety technology fits into your existing reality: your processes, your people, and your risks.

 Integrate with your safety program.
-Video intelligence should support, not replace, your core safety practices: training, audits, and incident investigations.
+Video AI should support, not replace, your core safety practices: training, audits, and incident investigations.
 Use video to verify compliance, spot patterns, and coach teams.

 Customize alerts and monitoring.
 Each facility has its own risks.
 Set up AI rules to focus on your biggest hazards—be it machine guarding, forklift traffic, or PPE compliance.